 “There’s no beer out there this flavor-centric that is also gluten-removed, low-ABV and under 100 calories,” she added.
 “We believe this beer can compete with the 100-calorie seltzers while also filling the void that is craft light beer.”

 Sufferfest Beer Company’s breakthrough Kolsch is the premium craft alternative to the low-cal summer beers mass-produced by macro breweries.
 “We thought of Repeat as an exercise in adding things — more flavor and sophistication — rather than removing calories and carbs," says Landesberg.
 "We focused on achieving balance and the result reflects that intention.”

-Sufferfest beers are truly purposed-brewed to provide more benefits.
-The Repeat joins Sufferfest’s star functional lineup: the FKT Pale Ale, Flyby Pilsner, Taper IPA, and Shakeout Blonde.
+Sufferfest beers are truly purpose-brewed to celebrate those who go the extra mile.
+The Repeat joins Sufferfest’s star lineup: the FKT Pale Ale and Flyby Pilsner.

 Find Sufferfest’s Repeat Kolsch at your local retailer here.